Duration and properties of the embedded phase of star formation in 37 nearby galaxies from PHANGS-JWST: Discussion

 Disentangling the underlying physical mechanisms responsible for the emission of a given tracer is not easy with observations.
 State-of-the-art simulations, such as STARFORGE \citep{starforge_grudic_2021}, that implement various stellar feedback mechanisms can provide a complementary view on the evolutionary cycle at GMC scales.
-Using STARFORGE simulation, post-processed in the mid-infrared (e.g., 24$\mu$m), Wainer et al. in prep examine the embedded phase of star formation and its observational signatures.
+Using STARFORGE simulation, post-processed in the mid-IR (e.g., 24$\mu$m), \cite{Wainer_embedded_2025} examine the embedded phase of star formation and its observational signatures.
 Their predicted timescales are in good agreement with the measurements of a few Myr from the current study, indicating that the physical mechanisms implemented in their simulations are compatible with what is probed observationally in nearby galaxies.
-Interestingly, the authors also report an increase duration of the embedded phase with the cloud free fall time.
+Interestingly, the authors also report an increased duration of the embedded phase with the cloud free fall time.
 They attribute this scaling with free fall time to the longer build-up timescales for massive stars in higher-mass GMCs.
-While a detailed comparison between our observationally-based approach and GMC-scale simulations remain to be further explored, this effect provides a possible physical interpretation for the t$_{\rm obscured}$ vs. $\langle {\rm M}_{\rm GMC} \rangle$ reported in the current study.
+While a detailed comparison between our observationally based approach and GMC-scale simulations remain to be further explored, this effect provides a possible physical interpretation for the t$_{\rm obscured}$ versus $\langle {\rm M}_{\rm GMC} \rangle$ reported in the current study.